Building a Sustainable Farm that Feeds and Educates in Puerto Rico

 We had a piece of land that was well-suited for this kind of project, so we met with a couple of chefs, asked them what they needed, and started our farm and with friends created a collective farmer network that would supply the local market.
 We call our farm Frutos del Guacabo, which is named in honor of Chief Guacabó, an indigenous leader from the Taino period of history.
 His people were some of Puerto Rico’s original farmers.

-Aujourd'hui, Puerto Rico imports about 85 pour cent de sa nourriture.
+Today, Puerto Rico imports about 85 percent of its food.
 While it’s good to be a part of a global food system, we believe that our island can do better.
 At Frutos del Guacabo, we are committed to the local economy and a farm-to-table strategy that allows us to meet the needs of the nearby gastronomic and cocktail scene.

 We are also visible.
 We enjoy showing people what we do and how we work, inviting guests to come to our farm, an agro-culinary canvas, and see our operation firsthand.
 We call it “lunch and learn”, where we support a sustainable farm-to-table platform by producing and educating directly on a working farm.
 Consider this an open invitation to you for a tour, a meal, and an educational experience.